sdslabs/gctl/README.md

 ## Application Deployment

-* To create a new application, we will use command `gctl create app`.
-We can provide required details of the app either through a form in terminal or passing a json file in a flag.
+* Create a new application using command `gctl create app`.
+You can provide required details of the app either through a form in terminal or passing a json file in a flag.

-  1. First we will create app by entering details in a form in the terminal.
+  1. Create an app by entering details in a form in the terminal.
       ```
       $ gctl create app
       *App Name: test